-If combining non-invasive brain stimulation with other therapies will help increase hand function for children diagnosed with hemiparesis (weakness on one side of the body).
-This research is important to the future goal of bringing non-invasive brain stimulation into clinics in order to improve hand function beyond what rehabilitation therapies alone can provide.
+If providing a particular form of non-invasive brain stimulation will help increase brain activity for children diagnosed with hemiparesis (weakness on one side of the body).
+This research is important to the future goal of bringing non-invasive brain stimulation into clinics that are specialized and targeted for each individual.

 How will participating in this study help children with cerebral palsy?

-This research helps us explore ways to offer children with cerebral palsy therapies that can increase hand strength and function, which in turn could improve their quality of life by making everyday tasks more manageable.
+This research helps us explore how stimulation affects brain function in children with cerebral palsy so that we can design better interventions that will help a greater number of children.
+Our goal is that these therapies will increase hand strength and function, which in turn could improve their quality of life by making everyday tasks more manageable.